 Peer Group A (QFs) Peer Group B (LRC) Peer Group C (QA) Thematic orientations: Self-certification of the national qualifications frameworks to the overarching Qualifications Framework of the EHEA, Complete implementation of the ECTS Users' Guide, Short cycle higher education, Multiple purposes and use of the qualifications frameworks by the stakeholders, Study programmes outside the Bologna three-cycle structure, Relationship between the qualifications frameworks and quality assurance.
 Establishing the legal framework to allow the implementation of the LRC; Establishing the distribution of work and responsibilities among the competent institutions that have the right knowledge and capacity to carry out recognition procedures; Achieving automatic recognition; Recognition of alternative pathways; Qualifications held by refugees; Optimising the potential of digital technology for the recognition agenda and the Diploma Supplement.
-Legislative framework in line with the ESG; Ensuring effectiveness of internal quality assurance arrangements, including the use of QA results in the decision-making process and quality culture as well as links to learning and teaching; External quality assurance; The role and engagement of stakeholders in QA; Cross-border QA; European Approach to accreditation of joint programmes; QA of recognition procedures.
+Legislative framework in line with the ESG; Ensuring effectiveness of internal quality assurance arrangements, including the use of QA results in the decision-making process and quality culture as well as links to learning and teaching; External quality assurance; The role and engagement of stakeholders in QA; Cross-border QA; European Approach to accreditation of joint programmes;

 Peer Group A (QFs) Peer Group B (LRC) Peer Group C (QA) Intended outcomes: Support will be given to countries working on the self-certification of their NQFs to the QF-EHEA.
-The webpage on Qualifications Frameworks will be updated with self-certification criteria and self-certification reports.
-A European Assessment Report Template that countries can take as reference to give a common standard to recognition decisions within the EHEA will be developed.
-A comparison grid for qualifications from different EHEA countries will be developed.
-Peer to peer support and cooperation on the different thematic orientations in order to better fulfill the key commitment on QA.
+The webpage on Qualifications Frameworks will be updated with self- certification criteria and self-certification reports.
+Peer support to share ideas in order to establish common standards to implement recognition practices operating in respect of the LRC and of national legislation within the EHEA.
+Organise 3 public seminars on (1) fraudulent qualifications and digitalisation, (2) substantial differences, (3) information provision.
+Peer to peer support and cooperation on the different thematic orientations in order to better fulfil the key commitment on QA.
 Organise thematic sessions with the members of the peer group on the thematic orientations to exchange ideas and good practices.
 Up to date action plan for each country participating in the peer group, with concrete activities within the peer group or the own country.